Aengelus/boston_housing/README.md

 # Model Evaluation and Validation
 ## Project: Predicting Boston Housing Prices

+> This is the first project of the Machine Learning Engineer Nanodegree from Udacity.
+> The main parts of the project are
+> * Explore the data and make your observations using the statistics
+> * Implement and prepare a model for the machine learning part
+> * Analyse and interpret your model performance
+> * Evaluate model performance
+>
+> The interpretations of the tasks are written inside the jupyter notebook.

 ### Install

 This project requires **Python** and the following Python libraries installed: